Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 with ZipFile(fp) as z:
     print(z.namelist())
 ```
-As can be seen from here, there are two folders inside the Zip-archive, `natural/` and `built_environment` which contain three different GeoPackages (data for parks, buildings and roads).
-To be able to read the contents of these files, we need to create a filepath that points to a given file inside the Zip-file considering the folder structure.
-This can be done easily with a special syntax in which we separate the actual filepath to the Zip-file on a local disk with `!` (explanation mark) character from the folder and file structure inside the Zip-file as follows:
+As can be seen from here, there are two folders inside the ZIP archive: `natural/` and `built_environment/`.
+These subfolders contain three different GeoPackages (data for parks, buildings and roads).
+To be able to read the contents of these files, we need to create a filepath that points to a given file inside the ZIP archive considering the folder structure.
+This can be done easily with a special syntax in which we separate the actual filepath to the ZIP file on a local disk with `!` (explanation mark) character from the folder and file structure inside the archive as follows:

 ```python